kiwamizamurai/kiwamizamurai/README.md

 ### Bio
-I am a data/analytics engineer from pure mathematics.
+I am a software engineer from pure mathematics.

 I love FP&A and I am
   - supporting the COO in building profit and loss statements,